Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Spell Enhancer**: Whenever you deal damage from a spell you may reroll up to three damage dices.

-**CDR**: The cooldown of your runes and items are reduced by 6 seconds.
+**Haste**: The cooldown of your runes and items are reduced by 6 seconds.

+**Fiendish Knowledge**: You may prepare one extra spell from you spellcasting list.

 ---